paul1734/Soft-Power-Index/README.md

 3. Global Engagement Sub-index:
   - Net Migration (rate) [1960-2020]
      - Includes both voluntarily migration and refugees (https://ourworldindata.org/migration-definition)
-  - Number of refugees living in the host country per 1,000 people (Number of refugees living in the host country per 1,000 people)
+  - Number of refugees living in the host country per 1,000 people
      - specify direct impact of refugess
            -> Refugees are included in the net migration rate; problem of endogeneity?
              - Should be manageable
   -	Number of Embassies Abroad
-     - Difficulty finding complete Data set for whole
+     - Difficulty finding complete Data set for whole timeframe
+       - Maybe only use current year and assume it would stay relatively constant?
+Difficult to argue for this, irresponsible assumption
   -	Membership of Multilateral Organizations
       - G20, IMF, WTO, World Bank
       - Political Unions: EU, ASEAN, African Union (-> Why not include smaller ones?)
-        - Also, the EU  has more political weigth than most other supranational orgs., introduce some sort of weigth?
+        - Also, the EU  has more political weigth / cohesion than most other supranational orgs., introduce some sort of weigth?
   -	Overseas Development Aid -> Questionable as it is highly tied to economic might; can be seen as buying influence.
   -	Permanent Member UN Security Council and Presidency Bonus
 4. Education Sub-index: